aurorafezu/aurorafezu/README.md

 <div align="center">

-💫 *Learning step by step in Systems, Cloud and Data*
+💫 *Learning step by step in Systems, Networks and Data*

 </div>